myonlinecode1988/ELECTION_ANALYTICS/README.md

 $ chmod +x run.sh
 $ ./run.sh
 ```
-If you want to run your own input data set you can do so by editing `run.sh` as
+If you want to run your own input data set; you can do so by editing `run.sh` as
 show below:
 ```
 #!/bin/bash
 #
-python ./src/donation-analytics.py ./<your-path>/itcont.txt ./<your-path>/percentile.txt ./output/repeat_donors.txt
+python ./src/donation-analytics.py ./<YOUR-PATH>/itcont.txt ./<YOUR-PATH>/percentile.txt ./output/repeat_donors.txt
 ```
 ### Testing
 We have included a 4 new tests highlighting accuracy and speed of our code and algorithm.